VISA AND ENTRY REQUIREMENTS

-Vital Information About Entering Canada & Obtaining Visas
+Vital Information About Entering Canada and Obtaining Visas

-Each individual must pay CAD $7 by Visa, Mastercard or American Express, and their eTA is valid for 5 years.
+Each individual must pay $7 CAD by Visa, Mastercard or American Express.
+The eTA is valid for 5 years.
 Travel agents can apply for their clients, but they cannot charge a fee for this service.
+For more information and fact sheets in multiple languages visit the eTA page online here.

 USA Visa Requirements